Strong Transferable Adversarial Attacks via Ensembled Asymptotically Normal Distribution Learning: Related Work and Preliminaries

 where $x_{adv}^{(t+1)}$, $\delta^{(t)}$ are the adversarial example and perturbation at the $t$-th step, $x_{adv}^{(0)}$ is the legitimate input, and $\Phi(\cdot)$ is the projection function on the $\varepsilon$-ball.

-These attacks are more effective under white-box scenarios, whereas they tend to overfit the model parameters and hardly transfer to unknown architectures \citep{Kurakin17}.
+These attacks are more effective under white-box scenarios, whereas they tend to overfit the model parameters and hardly transfer to unknown architectures \cite{Kurakin17}.
 Thus, many works have been proposed to improve the transferability of adversarial examples, which can be divided into three categories.
-The first group focuses on the iterative optimizing process by considering momentum~\citep{Dong18}, Nesterov accelerated gradient~\citep{Lin20}, and variance reducing~\citep{Wang21a} to search for the optimal solutions.
-The second group attempts to attack the internal layers by disrupting the critical object-aware features~\citep{Zhou18,Naseer2018task,Ganeshan19,Huang19,Wang21b}
+The first group focuses on the iterative optimizing process by considering momentum~\cite{Dong18}, Nesterov accelerated gradient~\cite{Lin20}, and variance reducing~\cite{Wang21a} to search for the optimal solutions.
+The second group attempts to attack the mid-layers by disrupting the critical object-aware features~\cite{Zhou18,Naseer2018task,Ganeshan19,Huang19,Wang21b}

-Moreover, inspired by the data augmentation \citep{Krizhevsky12,He16}, the third stream of methods adopt the commonly used generalization techniques for DNNs training.
-These techniques include 1) a single image transformation, such as resize and padding \citep{Xie19}, translation \citep{Dong19}, and 2) combined differentiable augmenting strategies, combining multiple linear transformations \citep{Athalye18}, modifying the pixel values with multiple scales \citep{Lin20}, and integrating more information from other images~\citep{Cohen21}.
+Moreover, the third stream of methods adopt the commonly used generalization techniques by introducing diversity.
+These techniques encompass data augmentation \cite{Krizhevsky12,He16}, such as resize and padding \cite{Xie19}, translation \cite{Dong19}; and other integrated augmentation strategies, including combining multiple linear transformations \cite{Athalye18}, modifying the pixel values with multiple scales \cite{Lin20}, integrating more information from other images~\cite{Cohen21}, and using the sum of the gradients from intensity augmented images~\cite{Huang2022transferable}.